 Betting on Twitch Streams is easy if you know where to go.
 We highly recommend checking out GG.BET, which offers the most comprehensive coverage of popular games.
-The website’s user-friendly interface, excellent customer service, and wide variety of available payment options makes it the go-to betting site, whether you’re after actual matches or casual Twitch streaming sessions.
+The website’s user-friendly interface, excellent customer service, and a wide variety of available payment options make it the go-to betting site, whether you’re after actual matches or casual Twitch streaming sessions.

-How to Start Betting?
+How to Start Twitch Betting?

 Betting may seem like a complicated process but GG.bet makes it easy enough even for newbies.
 Here’s a quick rundown on how to get started.

 - Create a GG.bet account here (You can use our promo code:[TGG100] to get a 100% bonus of up to 50€ on your first deposit).